frnmst/docker-debian-postgis-django/README.md

 ### Dockerfile

+These dependencies are installed with the `RUN` command so there is no need to install them manually.

 | Software                                         | Dependency name      | Purpose                                | Build type |
 |--------------------------------------------------|----------------------|----------------------------------------|------------|
 | [gettext](https://www.gnu.org/software/gettext/) | gettext              | translations                           | dev, prod  |